 Some believed that Kamen Rider Faiz was the darkest of the Heisei era, as you had important characters dying on a regular basis by dissolving to ash, tragic monsters who are all as human as you or me and often are being coerced into attacking humans by the Big Bads, one of the "good guys" being good purely in that he doesn't want the villains to kill all humans and take over the world - but outside that, he's a Manipulative Bastard who'll do anything to anyone to get what he feels he deserves, and the even darker novel (double the Family-Unfriendly Violence and add a dose of rape.)
 Regardly, both Ryuki and Faiz are commonly accepted as being the darkest rider series of them all.

 In a similar tone to the Japanese Kamen Rider series, Kamen Rider Dragon Knight is this for North American tokusatsu.
-KRDK regularly dealt with betrayal, distrust, questionable motives and underlying truths in initially good-looking characters, and the M.I.B. were "good guys" with highly questionable methods and even played a part in JTC's Start of Darkness.
+KRDK regularly dealt with betrayal, distrust, questionable motives and underlying truths in initially good-looking characters, and the MIB were "good guys" with highly questionable methods and even played a part in The Sociopath JTC's Start of Darkness.
 It also did away with the formulaic Monster of the Week in lieu of the "season-long movie chopped into episode-length segments" format the Japanese KR series used from Kuuga through Kabuto.
 There was comic relief in the form of Lacey, Trent, and Aunt Grace, but Aunt Grace got Chuck Cunningham Syndrome midseason and Lacey said Screw This, I'm Outta Here! once things started to get too hot.
 They had to deal with Never Say "Die"... and did it by replacing death with something worse.
 While still considerably lighter than Kamen Rider Ryuki, KRDK deserves mention for making itself a name in tokusatsu circles as an attempt to make a US Kamen Rider without tampering with what makes a Kamen Rider a Kamen Rider by toning it down to a Power Rangers rip-off/copy.

 Kamen Rider Gaim might have a bright fruit theme to it, but its head writer is Gen Urobuchi of Puella Magi Madoka Magica infamy.
 For those not familiar with Madoka Magica, the fact that he's nicknamed "Urobutcher" and that he specifically named Black, Ryuki and Faiz as influences on Gaim should start ringing alarm bells.
 It starts out with Deconstructions of Mons and the Kid Hero before getting to a situation similar to Ryuki with multiple Riders of which only Gaim himself has a fully functional moral compass; the rest range from AntiVillains using questionable methods for good goals to Social Darwinists pursuing power at any cost to a Jerkass who uses his influence to pick on children.
 But the real trap was sprung a quarter of the way in: a supporting character is turned into a monster, but unlike other recent Rider series he isn't saved and is killed despite Gaim's best efforts.
 The one who did the deed proceeds to rub it in by stating he did a heroic thing by eliminating a threat to innocents.
 And even as Gaim asserts that he can't killa human, we find out that some of the monsters are also transformed humans - one (the first one he faced, in fact) was even a friend of his that had gone missing.
 A few episodes later makes it even worse - it's a Cosmic Horror Story, the thing making the monsters had already overtaken at least one alien world (meaning that even the monsters that weren't once human were still people), and Earth will likely be overtaken within ten years.
+Even its Bittersweet Ending has some ominousness: Specifically, while the heroes do save the world, the Cosmic Horror Story elements are something that will always continue on other worlds, and there's no restoring those who were lost.

-Speaking of Highlander: Any Queen song notwithstanding, the series was firmly in the "Living Forever Is Awesome" camp.
+Any Queen song notwithstanding, the series was firmly in the "Living Forever Is Awesome" camp.
 During the last two years, however, the plot began focusing more on Duncan's pain and alienation of being immortal; this angst eventually carried over into The Raven, the ultimately doomed spin-off.
 One of the show's directors, Dennis Barry, suggested that the writers were dreading middle age, and that Duncan's existentialist crisis was a reflection of their collective mid-life crisis.

 Paradoxically, The Raven was an uneasy mix of this andLighter and Softer.
 Amanda, the spin-off character, was intended as Plucky Comic Relief character.
 To achieve the desired result, Amanda discovered (sixty years after the fact) that an armored truck she once robbed was actually carrying WWI battle plans, resulting in the deaths of hundreds of British troops.
 Despite this, the show's biggest weakness was its attempts to merge Highlander lore — lopping off heads, etc. — with domesticity and light comedy.
 There were creative differences over what the general tone should be, and the show ended on a confused coda: the male lead is transformed into an immortal. ...After being poisoned by golf balls filled with green gas by a comical bad guy.